Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Reduction procedure

 \subsection{Choice of the reduced basis}

-In this subsection, we describe two different ways of choosing a pertinent reduced basis $\{\zeta_1,\ldots,\zeta_N\}$.
-These two ways lead to two different bases; both fit into the certified (that is to say, the two admit the same procedure for online error bound we describe in Section \ref{s:error}) reduced basis framework.
+In this subsection, we describe different ways of choosing a pertinent reduced basis $\{\zeta_1,\ldots,\zeta_N\}$.
+These lead to three different bases fitting into the certified (that is to say, the three admit the same procedure for online error bound we describe in Section \ref{s:error}) reduced basis framework.

 The first is based on proper orthogonal decomposition (POD), the second is based on a "greedy" selection algorithm.
+The third is an hybridation of POD and greedy.
+These methods are standard in the literature.